A tour group gathers in Star Chamber on the Violet City Lantern Tour.

 You may wish to bring a light jacket during your tour.
 Cave temperatures can vary widely near entrances (especially in winter), deep cave temperature is 54ºF (12ºC) while surface temperatures in the summer can exceed 90ºF (32ºC).

 Visitors with limited mobility may find some cave tours too strenuous.
-Please review cave tour descriptions and consider your limitations when choosing which tour to participate on.
+Please review cave tour descriptions and consider your limitations when choosing a tour.

 For members of the deaf and hard of hearing community, assisted listening devices and sign language interpreter services are available with advanced arrangements.